 Life is uncertain.
 Your wealth can vanish in no time.
 So live your life every day and understand that there is more to living than just money.

 4. Help the people in need

-To sum up, the Bible holds on to the good old saying that:
+To sum up, the Bible holds on to the good old saying of marriage and money management that:

 Through your acts, show God that your faith comes first and not material wealth.
-This will keep you in control of your money and it will never be able to corrupt your soul.
-It will mean that you have adapted the Biblical approach to finances and that you are ready to master it.
+This will keep you in control of your money, and it will never be able to corrupt your soul.
+It will mean that you have adopted the Biblical approach to finances and that you are ready to master it.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.